 In order to achieve our aims stated above, we use an evidence driven approach to target our spending and ensure that it has the maximum impact.
 We have used a range of evidence sources to inform our decision making, including recognising the importance of looking at local factors.
 We have therefore also considered the findings of the 'Transforming Tees - High Achievement Review', which identifies the key drivers which have been the most successful in tackling disadvantage locally.
-We have also made our decisions in accordance with research findings from the Department of Education, aimed at identifying the factors that have the most impact on raising the achievement of disadvantaged pupils.
-The research undertaken by NFER for the Department for Education identified seven areas which were common in schools which were the most successful in narrowing the gap and we have used this evidence driven approach as our rationale for our pupil premium spending.
-The seven areas are as follows:
+We have also made our decisions in accordance with research findings from the EEF Guide to Pupil Premium, aimed at identifying the factors that have the most impact on raising the achievement of disadvantaged pupils. and the EEF 'Teaching and Learning Toolkit'.
+Therefore these are all fundamental in supporting the decisions that we have made in this pupil premium strategy.